sahil-1012/sociosync/readme.md

    B2_REGION=YOUR_B2_REGION
    ```

-   "If you haven't set up an account on Backblaze B2 yet, you can create one [here](https://www.backblaze.com)."
+   "If you haven't set up an account on Backblaze B2 yet, you can [create one here](https://www.backblaze.com){:target='_blank'}."

-2. Installation:
+3. Installation:

    ```bash
    cd server